yousefelassal/quote-cron/README.md

 > It is not in the stars to hold our destiny but in ourselves.

 > Nothing happens unless first we dream.

+> I had three chairs in my house; one for solitude, two for friendship, three for society.